Government/Politics

 Political Tribalism in America: Causes and Cures.

-Posted: June 29, 2021 at 4:52 pm, Last Updated: June 29, 2021 at 5:05 pm
+Posted: June 29, 2021 at 4:52 pm, Last Updated: July 24, 2023 at 3:04 pm

-Why do political conflicts in America increasingly resemble ethic, religious, and nationalist struggles that have been fought out violently in many other nations.
+Why do political conflicts in America increasingly resemble ethnic, religious, and nationalist struggles that have been fought out violently in many other nations.
 How can the threat of civil violence in our own country be averted?

 A/V requirements: None